This is it…

 Solar Panels And My Inner Demon

 I just have a personal and ethical hangup about solar panels that I grapple with.
-All that being said solar panels are an option that people choose in order to live sustainably and save money on their electricity bills.
+All that being said, solar panels are an option for people to live sustainably and save money on their electricity bills.

 Residential Solar Power

-This will hasten the time it takes to fully recoup your outlay and will drive down your power costs.
+This will hasten the time it takes for you to recoup your outlay whilst also driving down your power costs.

 Install Solar Motion Detector Lights